Review these questions and answers if you’re seeking information about the Student Success Fund.

 • Clothing (seasonal, shoes, etc.)*

-• Technology (including computers/laptops, phone repairs, software, etc.)
+• Technology (including computers/laptops, phone repairs, software, iPads and AirPods, etc.)

-• Recurring bills including utilities, and cell phone bills (excludes mental health expenses)
+• Taxes and recurring bills including utilities, and cell phone bills

 • Meal plans*